Marian-Vittek/raspilot/README.md

 Drone flight controller and autopilot for Raspberry Pi (Zero 2).
-It does not require any additional board, the Raspberry Pi pinout is connected directly to ESCs and sensors.
+It does not require any additional flight controller, the Raspberry Pi pinout is connected directly to ESCs and sensors.
 It has been developed from the scratch, the code for stabilisation and reaching waypoints is original.
 Here is a [video](https://www.youtube.com/watch?v=454NIqCr8b4) of one of the first succesfull flights.

+The "main" branch in github repository contains the last stable version of the software.
+The "development" branch contains the version which is under active development.
+So far we do not have any official versioning and/or releases.

 ### Why to do it?

 This project began as a professional assignment.
-The aim was to develop a flight controller and autopilot where it is easy to connect various hardware components such as gyroscopes, GPS and distance sensors and perform series of tests.
+The aim was to develop a flight controller and autopilot where it is easy to connect various hardware components such as experimental gyroscopes, distance sensors, GPS modules etc. and perform series of tests.
 Another goal was potentially unlimited precision (sub centimeter) of flight.

 Unfortunately, the company that commissioned the software cancelled the project before it had reached its first milestone.
 By that time the most of the autopilot code had been written.
-I published the code and continue working on it on my own.
+I published it and maintain it on my own now.